surjikal/component-game-objects/README.md

 This was an experiment to learn more about component-based game object systems.
 I also wanted an excuse to play with some of the new C++11 features!

+This project contains a basic asteroids game, as well as a JavaScript interface for real-time manipulation of game objects!

 ![screenshot](https://raw.github.com/surjikal/cbgos-experiment/master/screenshots/shooting-spaceships.png)